 "Dear Mr. Big-Star, I must congratulate you on the opening of your Chapel Hill store.
 I do think it's very important that we small-town dwellers should share the opportunity to buy fresh lobster 24 hours a day, and I have been delighted that you've now made this possible.
 However, I do wonder about your smoking policy.
 Don't you think that it would give you an edge over the competition if we could shop in a healthy, smoke-free atmosphere ?
 I for one was discouraged from browsing your salad bar today because of the unhealthy environment caused by a reckless smoker.
 Yours etc."

-I expected no reply, but thought that I'd done my bit.
+I expected no reply (hence the tongue-in-cheek wording), but thought that I'd done my bit.
 However, a week later

 I received the following :